In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 🛒Shopping List

-You’ll typically find these ingredients at Asian grocery stores or online, but some may also be available at your regular supermarket.
+Most of these can be found at Asian grocery stores or online, and some may be available at regular supermarkets.

 Must-Have Condiments